oanda/iOSNetworkingWithOandaApi/README.md

 Example 1: Getting Rates
 -------------------------

 Getting updated rates (ie. prices) for tradable currency pairs from <b>OANDA</b> is one of the most common operations.
-The following is a simple walkthrough for doing this using the OTNetwork library (for more info, please refer to the included <b>OTNetworkDemo</b> app):
+The following is a simple walkthrough for doing this using the <b>OTNetwork</b> library (for more info, please refer to the included <b>OTNetworkDemo</b> app):

 * Call <b>rateListSymbolsSuccess:failure:</b> to obtain a list of tradable currency pairs.
 In the <b>Success</b> block, extract the actual <b>instruments</b> list from the returned NSDictionary.
 Further extract a list of just symbol pairs, to be used later to quote for rates.
 You may want to save the original <b>instruments</b> list as well since it has more detailed info on each tradable pair (like proper display name).